 The classic bruschetta is the simplest one, but also a sure hit.
 To prepare it, you will only need garlic, olive oil and salt.
 Make sure to use only good quality extra virgin olive oil, as its flavour will be the most prominent.

-Lay the bruschetta on a plate and drizzle some olive oil on top.
+Drizzle some olive oil on top.
 Add a pinch of salt and serve.

-Oregano and Pepper Bruschetta
+Oregano and Pepper

 To add some flavour to your classic bruschetta, simply add pepper and oregano according to your taste.